yura-shutkin/k8s-lab/README.md

 Main goal of this project is to make creation of local k8s environment easier.

 - [k8s](k8s) directory for creating and managing local k8s cluster environment
-- [manigests](manifests) directory is used for storing different deployments configs
+- [manifests](manifests) directory is used for storing different deployments configs
 - [scenarios](scenarios) directory for different scenarios